Learn more: watch Dr. Edward Kim discuss the differences between traditional chemotherapy and targeted therapy.

 - Chemotherapy kills normal, healthy cells too, which causes side effects.

 - Help prepare for chemotherapy by learning what to expect and using this worksheet to stay organized.

-Most of these drugs are either taken as a pill or given by intravenous (IV) line.
+Chemotherapy is usually given by intravenous (IV) line.
 The chemotherapy treatment for lung cancer is given in cycles.
 Each treatment period is followed by a recovery period.

 Chemotherapy Before, During, and After: A patient planning worksheetDownload